HAWC Study of the Ultra-High-Energy Spectrum of MGRO J1908+06: Introduction

 \subsection{Previous TeV observations}

-MGRO J1908+06, which is in the Galactic plane, was originally discovered by the Milagro experiment~\citep{Milagro} in the very high-energy regime (median energy $\sim$20 TeV) and subsequently confirmed by other TeV experiments, including H.E.S.S, VERITAS, and ARGO~\citep{HESS,VERITAS,ARGO}.
+MGRO J1908+06, which is in the Galactic plane, was originally discovered by the Milagro detector~\citep{Milagro} in the very high-energy regime (median energy $\sim$20 TeV) and subsequently confirmed by other TeV observatories, including H.E.S.S, VERITAS, and ARGO~\citep{HESS,VERITAS,ARGO}.
 Both imaging atmospheric Cherenkov telescopes (IACTs) report that the source is extended and has a fairly hard spectral index ($\leq$ 2.2), while ARGO reports a slightly softer index (2.54$\pm$0.36).

 Emission from this region has recently been detected by the High Altitude Water Cherenkov (HAWC) Observatory and included in the collaboration's third catalog (3HWC) with the source name 3HWC J1908+063~\citep{3hwc}.
 This emission is centered at (287.05$^{\circ}$, 6.39$^{\circ}$) in the (right ascension, declination) J2000 coordinate system.
 The 1$\sigma$ statistical uncertainty in this location is 0.06$^{\circ}$.